ddddddO/gtree/README.md

 (markdown || program) to tree.

 ```
+├── There are three ways to generate tree (CLI, Package(1), Package(2)).
+They are explained below.
-├── CLI and Package(1).
+├── CLI and Package(1)
-│   ├── Given a markdown file or format, the result of linux tree command is printed.
+│   ├── Given a Markdown file or format, the result of linux tree command is printed.
-│   ├── `gtree` does not temporarily create directories or files.
-│   └── Create markdown file by referring to the file in the `testdata/` directory.
+│   └── Create Markdown file by referring to the file in the `testdata/` directory.
 │       ├── Hierarchy is represented by hyphen and indentation.
 │       └── Indentation should be unified by one of the following.
-│           ├── Tab（default）
+│           ├── Tab (default)
-│           ├── Two half-width spaces（required: `-ts`）
+│           ├── Two half-width spaces (required: `-ts`)
-│           └── Four half-width spaces（required: `-fs`）
+│           └── Four half-width spaces (required: `-fs`)
+├── Package(1)
+│   └── You can customize branch format.
-└── Package(2).
+└── Package(2)
     ├── You can also generate a tree programmatically.
     ├── Markdown is irrelevant.
     └── You can customize branch format.